-The night audit has always been labor-intensive.
+The night audit has always been very labor-intensive.
 In addition to acting as a desk clerk and posting the room and tax charges, the night auditor must balance the guest transactions of the day.
-To extend credit to guests, debits and credits, the amount of money the hotel owes the guests, must be balanced daily.
-The debits originating from the various departments must be checked against the totals posted to the guest folios.
+To extend credit to guests, debits and credits, the amount of money the hotel owes the guests, must be balanced on a daily basis.
+The debits originating from the various departments must be checked against the totals posted to the various guest folios.
 The credits, in the form of guest payments, must be accounted for by reviewing the guests' outstanding balances.
 Although this sounds like a simple process, the procedure can be very involved (Figure 4-14).

 The PMS simplifies the night audit by producing totals from departments and guest folios.
 These data are assembled into standard report forms.
-Financial information is presented in the daily report, used by the management of the lodging property to determine the financial success of a particular day.
-Note that the intranet can also be included in this module because the night auditor can post emails to departmental employees concerning the final night audit or other operational details from the previous evening.
+Various financial information is then used in the daily report.
+The daily report is used by the management of the lodging property to determine the financial success of a particular day.